jedld/Gameboy-Enhanced-Firmware-m5stack-cardputer-/README.md

 Updates are more frequent on m5burner than github, but I'm trying to drop a binary here now and then.

 Gameboy Emulator; complete with audio, configurable controls and performance options, savegames and no .gb rom file size limits.
 Various other enhancements.
 Accurate palettes.
-Partial Super Gameboy Enhancement support, including some borders.
+Partial Super Gameboy Enhancement support, including borders.
 Extended 12 colour mode, along with all official/original GBC palettes.
 44 Analogue Pocket 12 colour community palettes included with automatic mapping of titles to AP palettes partially implemented.

 ROM files must be placed in the root directory of your compatible SD card (fat32/sdhc).
 Read the instructions at the bottom for controls.
 Forked from original gb_cardputer implementation.
 No bootloader has been merged with this firmware (at this time), so if you are having issues try using m5launcher to install.